To be (at all) is to be in (some) place

 [1] Edward S. Casey, The Fate of Place: A Philosophical History (Berkeley: University of California Press, 1997), 4.

-[2]Shmuel Sambursky, The Concept of Place in Late Neoplatonism (Jerusalem: The Israel Academy of Science and Humanity, 1982), 37.
-Since there are scant traces and fragments regarding the historical figure of Archytas, Sambursky, at page 14 of his book, refers to that statement as attributed to Archytas ‘but in fact deriving from an unknown Neopythagorean philosopher’ – that’s why he speaks of ‘Pseudo-Archytas’.
-This is the complete translation of the fragment appearing in Simplicius’ commentary on Aristotle’s Categories, 361, 21-24: ‘Since everything that is in motion is moved in some place (topos), it is obvious that one has to grant priority to place, in which that which causes motion or is acted upon will be.
+[2] Shmuel Sambursky, The Concept of Place in Late Neoplatonism (Jerusalem: The Israel Academy of Science and Humanity, 1982), 37.
+Since there are scant traces and fragments regarding the historical figure of Archytas, Sambursky, on page 14 of his book, refers to that statement as attributed to Archytas ‘but in fact deriving from an unknown Neopythagorean philosopher’ – that’s why he speaks of ‘Pseudo-Archytas’.
+This is the complete translation of the fragment appearing in Simplicius’ commentary on Aristotle’s Categories, 361, 21-24: ‘Since everything that is in motion is moved in some place [topos], it is obvious that one has to grant priority to place, in which that which causes motion or is acted upon will be.
 Perhaps thus it is the first of all things, since all existing things are either in place or not without place.’

 [3] Edward S. Casey, The Fate of Place: A Philosophical History, 55.
 That definition appears in Aristotle’s Physics, Book IV (212a20-21).